stories create value :::

 • The design privileges place-based (or localised, locative, or local) intangible cultural heritage (ICH), without excluding physical objects and artefacts.

-• The physical object itself is the output of dynamic processes of ICH (in other words: creative currency.)
+• The physical object itself may also be the output of dynamic processes of ICH (in other words: creative currency.)

 • The functions (the rules, the codes, the laws) of digital provenance are performed by the specific community eg. through the production of woven pandanus mats which are patterned with traditional dyes.